P-p-H-d/mlib/README.md

 ##### value\_type * name\_get(const name\_t tree, const key\_type *data)
 ##### const value\_type * name\_cget(const name\_t tree, const key\_type *data)

-Return a pointer to the value of the tree 'tree' which is associated to 'data', or NULL if there is no match.
+Return a pointer to the value of the tree 'tree' that is associated to 'data', or NULL if there is no match.

 ##### void name\_swap(name\_t tree1, name\_t tree2)